Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 ### User Stories Website Owner
 The user stories for the website owner(admin) are described as follows:
-There is a lot of overlap between the two user types, the admin user however has more administrative rights throughout but their roles and responsibilities are defined
+There is a lot of overlap between the two user types, the admin user however has more administrative rights throughout but their roles and responsibilities.
 - User Story 1.1: As an admin user the navigation bar is displayed with a logo on all pages with a home icon, add post and Register/Login icon on a desktop device.
-- User Story 1.2: As an admin user the navigation bar is displayed on all pages with a home icon, add post icon and Register/Login on a mobile/tablet device
+- User Story 1.2: As an admin user the navigation bar is displayed on all pages with a home icon, add post icon and Register/Login on a mobile/tablet device.
 - User Story 1.3: As a admin user not logged in, I see a Register/Login link in the nav bar.
 - User Story 1.4: As an admin user not logged in, I am brought to the Login link if I click on the login button.
 - User Story 1.5: As a user logged in, I am brought to the home page if I click on the home icon / the TravelPix title or image.
-- User Story 1.6: As an admin user if there are more than six posts on the home page, the page is paginated with 6 posts per page
+- User Story 1.6: As an admin user if there are more than six posts on the home page, the page is paginated with 6 posts per page.
 - User Story 1.7: As an admin user logged in, I see a Logout on the nav bar.
 - User Story 1.8: As an admin user logged in, if I click on the plus icon on the nav bar I am brought to the add post page.
 - User Story 1.9: As a admin user logged in, if I click on a post on the home page I am directed to the post detail page.